Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 • John Gomm (ca 1825 - ): grocer living with his brother in 1851; a British Subject'

-The above brothers could belong to the Oxford line above, as the Oxford line Thomas & John have not been found in 1851; but why the 'British Subject' birthplace?
+The above brothers could belong to the Oxford line, as the Oxford line Thomas & John have not been found in 1851; but why the 'British Subject' birthplace?

 There were many market gardens around Brentford which grew fruit for the London markets.
 Pottle baskets were small baskets or punnets for fruit.
 Reeds and osiers used to make the baskets grew along the banks of the Thames.

-• James William Gomm (Stokes) (ca 1839 - 1893): a child of Catherine Stoke's before she married; he was aged 1 and living with his mother and grandparents in Anns Court, Brentford in 1841; he adopted the Gomm surname in 1851 and later censuses; married in 1862, Brentford, Sarah Ann James (bn Dartford Kent ca 1840, died before 1891); basket maker living at Eaton Buildings, Brentford in 1861 with his wife to be Sarah James, who was a widow, and her son James James aged 1; punnet maker in 1871; publican at The Drum. no. 319 by 1874, also recorded here in the 1881, 1891 census; children (all born Brentford and living at 319 unless noted otherwise) include:
+• James William Gomm (Stokes) (ca 1839 - 1893): a child of Catherine Stoke's before she married; he was aged 1 and living with his mother and grandparents in Anns Court, Brentford in 1841; he adopted the Gomm surname in 1851 and later censuses; married in 1862, Brentford, Sarah Ann JAMES (bn Dartford Kent ca 1840); basket maker living at Eaton Buildings, Brentford in 1861 with his wife to be Sarah JAMES, who was a widow, and her son James James aged 1; punnet maker in 1871; publican at The Drum. no. 319 by 1874, also recorded here in the 1881, 1891 census; children (all born Brentford and living at 319 unless noted otherwise) include:

 • James Stephen Gomm (ca 1881/2)